Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 ## Flutter installation

-The setup of the environment is just about cloning the Flutter git repository:
+To setup the environment, all you need to do is clone the Flutter git repository:
 ```
 git clone https://github.com/flutter/flutter.git -b alpha
 export PATH=`pwd`/flutter/bin:$PATH